mstephanus97/sql-injection-vulnerable-website/README.md

 <img src="/img/XAMPP.png">

 4. Once they are running, type in localhost in your browser and the website should load up.
 The website has a username and password form and a submit button.
 The website will then echo "SUCCESS!" if the user successfully login and "Invalid username or password." if the username and password is incorrect.

+5. You can perform an sql injection in the username or password text box.
+For exammple, entering "' OR 1=1; #" in the username or password will return "SUCCESS".